hypnocapybara/capybara_forms/README.md

 and more information

 See [example project](https://github.com/kenny1992/capybara_forms_example)
-for all features, used in real application
+for all features, used in worked application

 # Slogan